 Types of organelles

-Membrane-bound organelles are cellular structures that are bound by biological membrane.
+Membrane-bound organelles are cellular structures that are bound by a biological membrane.
 The membrane may be a single layer or a double layer of lipids and typically with interspersed proteins.
-Examples of membrane-bound organelles are nucleus, endoplasmic reticulum, Golgi apparatus, mitochondria, plastids, lysosomes and vacuoles.
+Examples of membrane-bound organelles are nucleus, endoplasmic reticulum, Golgi apparatus, mitochondria, plastids, lysosomes, and vacuoles.

 The nucleus is an organelle responsible for maintaining the integrity of DNA and in controlling cellular activities such as metabolism, growth, and reproduction by regulating gene expression.
 The nucleus is one of the most prominent structures in a cell because of its relatively large size and typically round shape.
 It is bound by a nuclear envelope, which is a lipid bilayer perforated with nuclear pores.
 Some cells though lack a nucleus.
 Red blood cells, for example, lose their nucleus at maturity to provide a larger affinity for respiratory gases, such as oxygen.
 Inside the nucleus are multiple linear DNA molecules organized into structures called chromosomes.

-Plastids are double-membrane bound organelles present in photosynthetic cells, such as a plant cell.
+Plastids are double-membrane-bound organelles present in photosynthetic cells, such as plant cells.
 The three types of plastids are chloroplasts, chromoplasts, and leucoplasts.
 Chloroplasts are plastids containing green pigment and are involved in photosynthesis.
 Chromoplasts are plastids containing other pigments aside from green.
 Leucoplasts are plastids lacking in pigments and are involved in food storage.

 Vacuoles are membrane-bound vesicles in the cytoplasm of a cell, especially of plants.
 They are involved in providing structural support, intracellular secretion, excretion, storage, and digestion.